lparolari/sys-prog-examples/README.md

 cd sys-prog-examples
 ```

-# Author
+# Author(s)
 Luca Parolari <luca.parolari23@gmail.com>

-Alessandro Dal Palù <alessandroi.dalpalu@unipr.it>
+Alessandro Dal Palù <alessandroi.dalpalu@unipr.it> (Associate professor at UNIPR.
+He provides the material for the lessons and helds the lessons.
+He is the author of the slides.)

 I've solved the exercises from my onw, sometimes with the help of `man` and Google.
-Alessandro Dal Palù is the associate professor for this course at UNIPR.
-He provides the material for the lessons and helds the lessons.
-He is the author of the slides.